 The market risk of the Fund will be measured using the value-at-risk ("VaR") methodology.
 The absolute VaR of the Fund will not exceed 20% of the Fund's Net Asset Value.
 Investors should note that VaR is a risk measurement tool that makes certain assumptions, which could prove wrong, and has inherent limitations.
 Funds using VaR may still have substantial losses.
 When deemed appropriate by the Sub-Investment Manager, the Fund may hold short positions, on individual securities, credit indices, currencies and/or interest rates.
-The Fund will not directly short securities but instead will hold any short positions through derivatives of the types described above.

-LEGG MASON BRANDYWINE GLOBAL ENHANCED ABSOLUTE RETURN FUND (cont'd.)
+The Fund will not directly short securities but instead will hold any short positions through LEGG MASON BRANDYWINE GLOBAL ENHANCED ABSOLUTE RETURN FUND (cont'd.)